freegeek-pdx/mkuser/README.md

 #### `--secure-token-admin-password, --st-admin-pass, --st-pass` < *string* >

-> The password must be at least 4 characters and 128 bytes or less, or a blank/empty password.<br/>
+> The password must be at least 4 characters and 1022 bytes or less, or a blank/empty password.<br/>
 > The password will be validated to be correct for the specified `--secure-token-admin-account-name`.<br/>
 > If omitted, blank/empty password will be specified.<br/>
 > This option is ignored on HFS+ volumes since Secure Tokens are APFS-only.
 >
-> See *SECURE TOKEN 128 BYTE PASSWORD LENGTH LIMIT NOTES* in help information for the `--password` option above for more information on that limitation, and about how the password is passed to `sysadminctl -secureTokenOn` in a secure way that does not reveal it in the process list.
+> See *PASSWORDS IN PACKAGE NOTES* in help information for the `--password` option above for more information about how the Secure Token admin password is securely obfuscated within a package.
 >
-> See *PASSWORDS IN PACKAGE NOTES* in help information for the `--password` option above for more information about how the Secure Token admin password is securely obfuscated within a package.
+> **SECURE TOKEN ADMIN 1022 BYTE PASSWORD LENGTH LIMIT NOTES:**<br/>
+> To grant the new user a Secure Token, the user and existing Secure Token admin passwords must be passed to `sysadminctl -secureTokenOn`.<br/>
+> To do this in the most secure way possible (so that they are never visible in the process list), the passwords are NOT passed directly as arguments but are instead passed via "stdin" using the command line prompt options.<br/>
+> But, this technique fails with Secure Token admin passwords over 1022 bytes.<br/>
+> For a bit more technical information about this limitation from my testing, search for *1022 bytes* within the source of this script.<br/>
+> The length of the new user password is not an issue for this command since it is limited to a maximum of 511 bytes as described in the *511 BYTE PASSWORD LENGTH LIMIT NOTES* in help information for the `--password` option above.<br/>
+> Since `mkuser` strives to handle passwords in the most secure ways possible, the password length of Secure Token admin is limited to 1022 bytes so that the password can be passed to `sysadminctl -secureTokenOn` in a secure way that never makes it visible in the process list.<br/>
+> If your existing Secure Token admin has a longer password for any reason, you can use it to manually grant a Secure Token after creating a non-Secure Token account with `mkuser` by insecurely passing the password directly to `sysadminctl -secureTokenOn` as an argument since longer passwords are properly accepted when passed that way.

 <br/>